001skush/Daily-Task-Scheduler-AI/README.md

 ## ⚠️ Challenges & Limitations

-- No persistent user data storage
+- No persistent user data storage (intentional for v1 to keep the system fully serverless and free-tier friendly)
 - Output quality depends on user-provided task estimates
 - Scheduling logic is prompt-based, not rule-based